Improve Your Sleep & Boost Your Immune System

 - Sleep on a comfortable mattress and pillows.

-To further complicate matters, stimulants like coffee and energy drinks, alarm clocks, and external lights—including those from electronic devices—interferes with our "circadian rhythm" or natural sleep/wake cycle.
+To make matters more difficult, stimulants like coffee and energy drinks, alarm clocks, and external lights—including those from electronic devices—interferes with our "circadian rhythm" or natural sleep/wake cycle.

 Sleep and Cytokines

-To stay healthy, especially during the influenza season, get the recommended seven to eight hours of sleep a night.
-This will help keep your immune system in fighting shape, and also protect you from other health issues including heart disease, diabetes, and obesity.
+To ensure you are staying healthy, particularly for the duration of the flu season, try to get 7-9 hours of sleep per night.
+This will aid to keep our immune systems in good shape, and defend us from other health issues including heart disease, diabetes, and obesity.